• A genuine Sovereign struck out of Bombay over 100 years ago

 Why I recommend the 1918 Bombay Sovereign…

-Issued 100 years ago, the Bombay Sovereign was unique.
+Issued over 100 years ago, the Bombay Sovereign was unique.
 It is the shortest lived Sovereign of all time, being issued for one year only.

 Almost 1.3m Sovereigns were struck out of India.
 If that sounds like a lot, consider that almost 25 million were struck out of London during the Great War, but – and this is significant – none came out of London in 1918.